okeeffed/cheat-sheets/GraphQL/GraphQL.md

 **How it all works**

-Each time you make a response, `apollo` returns a `typeName` in the response.
+Each time you make a response using the `apollo` client, `apollo` returns a `typeName` in the response.